 - Age.
 If you are over the age of 50 you have a greater chance for gallbladder disease.

 - Gender.
 Women who are over forty and over-weight make up the population that has the most frequent gallbladder surgery.

 - Synthetic Hormone replacement therapy.
 Estrogen stimulates the production of gallstones, so women on synthetic hormone replacement therapy or those who have taken birth control pills for many years sometimes have gall bladder disease.
-Estrogen dominance would also contribute to the probability of gallbladder disease.
+Using bioidentical hormone replacement therapy is a safer option for hormone imbalance.
+Estrogen dominance could also contribute to gallbladder disease.

 - Diet.
 There is a generally recognized link between a diet high in unhealthy fats, oils and sugar and the likelihood of gall bladder disease.
 This is the SAD diet that most Americans eat today.

 - Obesity.
 People who are obese secrete bile that is saturated with cholesterol, making them more likely to develop gallstones.